 Rosmarinus officinalis ‘Prostratus’ or Creeping Rosemary is a low-growing groundcover.
 It is a woody perennial herb.
 It has fibrous roots.
 It is part of the Lamiaceae family of plants.

-The genus was named by Carl Linnaeus and the name is derived from Latin “ros” for dew and “marinus” the sea meaning the Dew of the Sea.
+The genus was named by Carl Linnaeus.
+The name is derived from Latin “ros” for dew and “marinus” the sea meaning “The Dew of the Sea”.
 Rosmarinus officinalis ‘Prostratus’ is native to the Mediterranean region.

-Plant Rosmarinus officinalis ‘Prostratus’ in loamy, poor, but well-drained soil in the sun.
-It is best to use neutral to alkaline conditions, it dislikes clay soils.
-It could tolerate light shade.
+Grow it in the sun.
+Plant Rosmarinus officinalis ‘Prostratus’ in loamy, poor, but well-drained soil.
+It is best to use neutral to alkaline soil.
+It dislikes clay soils.
+Rosmarinus officinalis ‘Prostratus’ can tolerate light shade.